rotki/rotki/docs/api.rst

    .. _history_base_entry_schema_section:

+   :reqjson int limit: This signifies the limit of records to return as per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+   :reqjson int offset: This signifies the offset from which to start the return of records per the `sql spec <https://www.sqlite.org/lang_select.html#limitoffset>`__.
+   :reqjson list[string] order_by_attributes: This is the list of attributes of the transaction by which to order the results.
+   :reqjson list[bool] ascending: Should the order be ascending?
+This is the default.
+If set to false, it will be on descending order.
+   :reqjson bool group_by_event_ids: A boolean determining if results should be grouped by common event identifiers.
+If true, the result will return only first event of each group but also the number of events the group has.
+Default is false.
    :reqjson int from_timestamp: The timestamp from which to start querying.
 Default is 0.
    :reqjson int to_timestamp: The timestamp until which to query.
 Default is now.
+   :reqjson list[string] event_identifiers : An optional list of event identifiers to filter for.
-   :reqjson list[string] event_types: A list of event types by which to filter the decoded events.
+   :reqjson list[string] event_types: An optional list of event types by which to filter the decoded events.
-   :reqjson list[string] event_subtypes: A list of event subtypes by which to filter the decoded events.
+   :reqjson list[string] event_subtypes: An optional list of event subtypes by which to filter the decoded events.
+   :reqjson list[string] location_labels: A list of location labels to optionally filter by.
+Location label is a string field that allows to provide more information about the location.
+When we use this structure in blockchains, it is used to specify the user address.
+For exchange events it's the exchange name assigned by the user.
-   :reqjson string asset: The asset to filter by.
+   :reqjson string asset: The asset to optionally filter by.
    :reqjson list counterparties: An optional list of counterparties to filter by.
 List of strings.
    :reqjson list evm_chain: An optional evm_chain name to filter events only for that chain.
 This makes it an EVMEVent query.
    :reqjson list products: An optional list of product type to filter by.
 List of strings.
 This makes it an EVMEVent query.